hbnro/habanero/README.md

     $ sudo ln -s ~/tetlphp /usr/share/php

-Or download the latest version and extract it wherever you want, remember include later it as is must be.
+Or download the latest version and extract it wherever you want, remember include always.

 Quick start
 -----------